hypo69/hypo/docs/gemini/out/en/explainer/src/ai/prompts/developer/pytest_en.md

 ## <algorithm>

 The provided code snippet is a pytest test function for a hypothetical `save_data_to_file` function.
-It demonstrates a test case using mocking to simulate file operations and exception handling.
+It demonStartes a test case using mocking to simulate file operations and exception handling.

 **Step 1:** **Mocking Dependencies**